fynnbrem/smart-deconstruction-planner/GOALS.md

 - Add visual feedback to when an entity has been added (or removed) for the planner, when using extensible mode.
 - Add filtered copy planners (copy, cut, blueprint)
     - Using the same logic, using the hotkey creates a planner with the hovered entity, dragging executes the planner.
+- Add visual feedback to extending planners.
+  - A floating symbol of the added entity would be nice.
+  - Consider that for groups, multiple entities might be added at once.

 # Done